Akash-Mittal/bp-wallet/README.md

 Make Sure MYSQL or Any DB is UP and its properties are configured in `application.yaml`

-Replace this URL Datasource with your IP in application.yaml in bp-wallet-server.
+Replace this URL Data-source with your IP in application.yaml in bp-wallet-server.

 #### JAVA(bp-wallet-server)